christorreed/ReeditShipManagement/README.Changelog.md

     * Naming improved, no longer listed as railguns, now kinetics.
     * Fire modes no longer controlled on fixed weapons
 * Fixed a bug preventing loading of Large Ramshackle Torpedoes
-* Append weapon type names is now default from old versions of RSM.
+* Append weapon type names is now default from old versions of RSM
-* Fixed a bug with name delimiter configuration.
+* Fixed a bug with name delimiter configuration

 ## V 1.99.59 (BETA) (2024-05-11)